bowd/crucible/README.md

 This is very alpha software so it might not work.
 It employs a grammer to parse the forge output.
 I've tried it on a variety of tests but it could still fail when opening a test.
 If it happens it will create a `/tmp/<test-name>.txt` file with the output.
-Please open an issue and attach the output 󰕹.
+Please open an issue and attach the output.

 ## Upcoming features